wartman/panels/readme.md

 `node dist/panels example/night -f odt`

 ...to generate an Open Document file from the `example/night.pan` example.
-You can also do `node dist/panels example/night -f html` to generate html.
+You can also do `node dist/panels generate example/night -f html` to generate html.

 If you want an example of Panels complaining about panel count, try:

-`node dist/panels example/night -f odt --maxPanelsPerPage 2`
+`node dist/panels generate example/night -f odt --maxPanelsPerPage 2`

 Note that right now the CLI is super basic and doesn't have any documentation, but that will change soon as well.